 While we all know that driving contributes to air pollution through carbon emissions, it is important to realize that typical car maintenance has the ability to enter the storm drain system, mixing water runoff with automotive toxins like oil, grease and anti-freeze.

-- Try less toxic – Seek alternatives to conventional anti-freeze.
-Anti-freeze made from propylene glycol, manufacturers claim, has a lower freezing point, a higher boiling point and lasts longer.
+Try Less Toxic – Seek alternatives to conventional anti-freeze, which is made from the extremely toxic chemical ethylene glycol.
+Anti-freeze made from propylene glycol has a lower freezing point, a higher boiling point, and lasts longer.

-- Leave it to a professional – Wash your vehicle at a car wash that reclaims wash water, preventing oil, grease and toxic fluids from washing into the street and the storm drain system
+– Wash your vehicle at a car wash that reclaims wash water.
+This will prevent oil, grease and toxic fluids from washing into the street and the storm drain system.

-- Do it Yourself – Use soaps, cleaners and detergents that are labeled phosphate free or biodegradable.
-Safest products are vegetable based or citrus-based soaps
+– Use soaps, cleaners and detergents that are labeled phosphate-free or biodegradable.
+Safest products are vegetable based or citrus-based soaps.

-- Water Efficient – Choose a place where the wash water can soak into grass (then you’re knocking out two chores in one), gravel or be diverted to nearby landscaping, away from the street and storm drains
+– Wash your car where the water can soak into grass or gravel or can be diverted to nearby landscaping, away from the street and storm drains.